Public app review - Social platform for fractional investing

 But I’d definitely say learn who is reliable before you make any major investments based on a “tip.”
 I really like the idea of the community forums because it really helps new investors gain confidence and understanding.
 You make your first investments, learn the ropes, and get the hang of things.
 It’s also good for more weathered investors, but I think it’s really worth pointing out that newbies can wade in with certainty.

 What I really like about this angle is that you’re not going it alone.
-As I’m sure you know, investing can be somewhat of a no-man’s land – a jungle where it’s every person is for himself or herself.
-This is great for aggressive investors who know the ropes.
-But for everyday Joe’s, it can be intimidating and often scares people from even trying to invest.
+As I’m sure you know, investing can be somewhat of a no-man’s land – a jungle where it’s every person for themselves.
+This is great for aggressive investors who know the ropes, but it can be intimidating for newbies and scare people from even trying to invest.

 In-app chat support